From Camera-Based Sensing to Reasoning: A Comprehensive Review Toward Proactive Vulnerable Road User Safety: Conclusion

 \section{Conclusion}

-In this survey, we presented a comprehensive review of recent advances in AI-empowered camera-based sensing and reasoning for improving VRU safety.
-Going beyond traditional detection tasks, we systematically examined four core vision-based tasks: detection and classification, tracking and re-identification, trajectory prediction, and intent recognition and prediction.
-We further discussed how these active protection methods can be integrated into existing transportation systems to achieve situational awareness and enhance VRU safety through the cooperation of VRU-centric infrastructure.
-Our review highlights the growing role of advanced AI architectures, such as ViTs, LLMs, and diffusion models, in enhancing the perception, prediction, and reasoning capabilities of VRU safety systems.
+In this survey, we presented a comprehensive review of recent advances in vision-based tasks for improving VRU safety.
+Moving beyond traditional detection-focused studies, we organized existing work into a unified pipeline consisting of visual perception (detection and classification), motion modeling (tracking and trajectory prediction), and behavior understanding (intent recognition and reasoning).
+This structured perspective highlights how these interconnected components collectively enable proactive and context-aware VRU protection in intelligent transportation systems.
+We further discussed how these proactive protection methods can be integrated into existing transportation systems to enhance VRU safety through the cooperation of VRU-centric infrastructure.
+Our review highlights the growing role of advanced AI paradigms, such as ViTs, LLMs, and Diffusion Models, in enhancing representation learning, uncertainty modeling, and semantic reasoning.
 These emerging methods offer promising solutions for modeling complex behaviors and interactions in dynamic traffic environments, yet they remain underexplored in existing literature.